pyoungberg/docs.humio.com/content/installation/cluster_setup/docker.md

 4. `/data/humio-data` holds Humio data.

-The following shows how to use the `humio/humio-kafka` image to set up Zookeeper and Kafka in a 3 machine cluster.
+The following shows how to use the `humio/humio-kafka` image to set up ZooKeeper and Kafka in a 3 machine cluster.

 For each machine do: